KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot.md

 ## Three Layers

 This is the foundational pattern for game entities that need persistence and visual representation.
+> [!note] This is conceptual representation for mental organization.
+In reality regarding resources there are only the .tres files and ram representation, both based from the class definition ([[definition in programming]]) that extends the `Resource`

 ### Conceptual Layers